 As it turns out, a local cantonment of British troops had witnessed the gathering mass of natives armed with swords, javelins, spears, daggers, and bows.
-Fearing another potential cross-communal rebellion, they rode out with a machine gun in tow to swiftly put an end to the uprising.
-And so it was that the British were crowned the victors of the Fourth Battle of Panipat.
+Fearing another potential cross-communal rebellion, they rode out with machine guns in tow to swiftly put an end to the uprising.
+And so, it was the firangi British who were crowned the victors of the Fourth Battle of Panipat.

 The inspiration for this short story came from multiple places, so I thought it’d be interesting to share with you the thought process that led to this piece.
 If anything, the following will illustrate to you just how strange my brain is.

-If you haven’t guessed already, I’m a huge sucker for South Asian history.
+If you haven’t worked it out already, I’m a huge sucker for South Asian history.
 And any student of South Asian history will be able to tell you about the three Battles of Panipat, each of which led to dramatic political shifts in the Subcontinent.

 The First Battle of Panipat (21st April 1526) saw Babur, descendent of Timur and Genghis Khan, defeat and kill Ibrahim Lodi, leading to the end of the 320-year-old Delhi Sultanate (1206-1526) and the establishment of the illustrious Mughal Empire (1526-1857).
 It also served to introduce the use of gunpowder arms and field artillery into the Indian Subcontinent.